 Complicated graphs, charts, and other images will require more information than a brief description that is suitable for Alt Text.
 The best practice in these cases is to provide both a brief Alt Text description, e.g., "An XY chart about the unemployment rate in the United States", plus a detailed textual description of the graph before it appears on the page.
 An example of this is below:

 The graph below is a XY Chart, entitled "My Charts and Graphs Are."
 The chart contains a left-to-right "X" axis and an up-to-down "Y" axis, which intersect one another at the center, forming a cross.
 At the left of the X axis is the word "Boring," and at the right is the word "Fascinating," representing opposites, with the space in-between representing gradients between these two polar opposite perceptions or moods.
-The top of the "Y" axis is labelled "Easy to comprehend," and the bottom of the axis is labelled "Hard to comprehend."
-Toward the top right of the graph, at the point representing a strong combination of "Easy to Comprehend" and "Fascinating" is a plotted red dot labelled "My perception."
-At the bottom left corner, representing a strong combination of "Boring" and "Hard to comprehend," is a second plotted dot in green labelled "Everyone else."
+The top of the "Y" axis is labeled "Easy to comprehend," and the bottom of the axis is labeled "Hard to comprehend."
+Toward the top right of the graph, at the point representing a strong combination of "Easy to Comprehend" and "Fascinating" is a plotted red dot labeled "My perception."
+At the bottom left corner, representing a strong combination of "Boring" and "Hard to comprehend," is a second plotted dot in green labeled "Everyone else."

 Source: TowardsDataScience.com, by Payman Taei